sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 result in objects being streamed to the client as they are ready.

 To understand how async streams work please read [this](https://www.dotnetcurry.com/csharp/async-streams) article.

+## Consuming External APIs

+> Consuming external APIs is a common task in web development.
+It is useful for retrieving data from external sources, such as weather data or stock prices.

+To consume external APIs we have to use `HttpClient` class.